rtripet/hw/README.md

 This app is designed to be run four different ways:

 1. As a standalone app running on your machine
-1. As a Cloud Foundry app running in the IBM Cloud
+2. As a Cloud Foundry app running in the IBM Cloud
-1. In a Docker container running on your machine
+3. In a Docker container running on your machineggg
-1. In a Kubernetes cluster running in the IBM Cloud
+4. In a Kubernetes cluster running in the IBM Cloud
 "# raph-helloworld2"
 ##test something rt

-FROM GITHUB CHANGE
-Super